HL7/ebm/input/pagecontent/index.md

 The StudyRegistrationRecord Profile was revised to use the ResearchStudyIsLowInterventionTrial Extension and to use the translation extension in condition.text

 The ResearchStudySupport Profile of DocumentReference was added.

+For Profiles of Group:

+The AbsenceOfExposureDefinition Profile was added.

 ## Acknowledgements